-Part of the solution involved creating a computer model of the geographic terrain in a specific area, designing an aerial survey program that used nuclear detectors to estimate snow water content, conducting snow depth sampling then running the program that calculated the amount of snow moisture that would melt and travel down the watershed and the rivers.
+Part of the solution involved creating a computer model of the geographic terrain in a specific area and designing an aerial survey program that used nuclear detectors to estimate snow water content, conducting snow depth sampling then running the program that calculated the amount of snow moisture that would melt and travel down the watershed and the rivers.

 The computer processing requirements for this program were substantial.
-Even using existing super computers would require weeks of exclusive processing resources.
+Even using existing supercomputers would require weeks of exclusive processing resources.

-Our team member designed a process that partitioned the number and types of processes required into manageable tasks that could be processed by multiple computers (in a master/slave design) – using replication and load balancing.
+Our team member designed a process that partitioned the number and types of operations required into manageable tasks that could be processed by multiple computers (in a master/slave design) – using replication and load balancing.